 Can You Predict December Selloffs?

-If there's a trend of stock selloffs in December, can you profit from it?
-That also depends.
+Can you profit from a trend of stock selloffs in December?
+It depends.
 Are your target stocks going on sale?
 The January Effect is real enough to have a name and serious analysis behind it, but can you predict a drop in the DJIA in general or a specific price reduction for the right stock you want to buy?

 This is a specific case of the general question of whether value investors should time the market.
-If you're not pursuing a strategy to minimize your tax year costs, and if you're not watching specific companies for bargains, there's little point in trying to buy or sell in December.
-Remember, the only way to make money in the stock market reliably is to buy good companies low, hold them, and sell high.
+If you're not pursuing a strategy to minimize your tax year costs, and if you're not watching specific companies for bargains, there's little point in trying to buy or sell with extra urgency in December.
+The only way to make money in the stock market reliably is to buy good companies low, hold them, and sell high.
 If you can't find good stocks at good prices, you're better off waiting (keep your money in a low-cost index fund).

 Timing the market means predicting the actions of millions of investors is difficult.
 If you have your goals, research, and plan, stick with it!
 Don't let the desire to make a few quick bucks in the short term distract you from your real goal: building long-term wealth in the stock market.
 Decembers come and Decembers go.
 Healthy businesses make money annually, consistently, over time—they're the stocks you want to own for decades.